Pallab38/Implicit-Articulated-3D-Human-Motion-Synthesis/README.md

 Random 3D points are sampled from the surface of the SMPL[[2]](#2) body mesh following the approach of Osada _et al._ [[4]](#4).

 ### Latent Codes:
+(i) Shape latent codes to represent the size and shape of an individual person.
+(ii) Latent textures embed visual attributes of the person such as color, texture, etc.

 ### Implicit Body Representation: